swlandrew/supreme-octo-happiness/Profitable_App_Recommendation/README.md

 ## Analyzing the Cleaned Dataset

 The process of analyzing our datasets was to find:
-* A niche market that is not dominated by a small number of competitors
+* A niche market that is not dominated by a small number of big competitors
 * High user rate using "average installs" (for Google Play store) and "average number ratings" (for IOS)